 A good book is a great way to start an engaging conversation.
-The Wisconsin Alzheimer's Disease Research Center invites you to join our first-ever book club, Mind Readers.
+The Wisconsin Alzheimer's Disease Research Center invites you to join our book club, Mind Readers.
 This is an opportunity for all community members, research participants and study partners to read and discuss a variety of stimulating books related to Alzheimer's disease, science, prevention and wellness.

 Mind Readers book club is free and anyone is welcome to join.
 Members will have access to virtual lectures, discussions and special podcasts with scientists and authors related to the reading list.